minghsu0107/kustomize-manifests/README.md

       - Responsible for downsampling data: 5 minute downsampling after 40 hours and 1 hour downsampling after 10 days
     - Two buckets: `prometheus-long-term` and `thanos-ruler` on S3
 - Tracing components
-  - `Opencensus collector`: Opencensus span collector
+  - `Jaeger`: distributed tracing system for monitoring and troubleshooting microservices-based distributed systems
-  - `Jaeger collector`: Jaeger span collector
+    - Collector: tracing span collector
-  - `Jaeger query`: Jaeger web UI
+    - Query: web UI
         - To connect to web UI from `localhost:30188`, run `kubectl -n tracing port-forward deploy/jaeger-query 30188:16686 --address 0.0.0.0`
     - `Elasticsearch`: storage backend of Jaeger
     - `Elasticsearch exporter`: server that exports metrics of the Elasticsearch cluster
     - `Elasticsearch index cleaner`: cronjob that delete any indices older than 1 day
+  - `Tempo`: high-volume distributed tracing system that takes advantage of 100% sampling, and only requires an object storage backend
+    - Distributor
+      - Accepts spans in multiple formats including Jaeger, OpenTelemetry, Zipkin
+      - Routes spans to ingesters by hashing the traceID and using a distributed consistent hash ring
+    - Ingester
+      - Batches trace into blocks, creates bloom filters and indexes, and then flushes it all to the backend
+    - Querier
+      - Responsible for finding the requested trace id in either the ingesters or the backend storage
+      - Depending on parameters it will query both the ingesters and pull bloom/indexes from the backend to search blocks in object storage
+    - Query Frontend
+      - Queries should be sent to the Query Frontend; responsible for sharding the search space for an incoming query
+      - Internally, the Query Frontend splits the blockID space into a configurable number of shards and queues these requests; queriers connect to the Query Frontend via a streaming gRPC connection to process these sharded queries
+    - Compactor
+      - Streams blocks to and from the backend storage to reduce the total number of blocks

 In addition, some common application deployment templates are provided:
 - [Kafka + Zookeeper](app/kafka)